graciellehigino/ms_range_interactions/manuscript.md

 other examples are discussed in Wisz _et al._ -[@Wisz2013RolBio].
-Although interactions across trophic levels are demonstrated to determine species range [@Wisz2013RolBio], the use of these interactions in mechanistic simulation models in macroecology remains insufficient [@Cabral2017MecSim].
+Although interactions across trophic levels are demonstrated to determine species range [@Wisz2013RolBio], the use of these interactions in mechanistic simulation models in macroecology remains insufficient [as discussed in @Cabral2017MecSim].

 A significant challenge in this debate is the quality and quantity of species distribution and ecological data [@Boakes2010DisVie; @Ronquillo2020AssSpa;